The Thomas-Reiche-Kuhn sum rule as a consequence of a non-singular optical susceptibility in semiconductors: Introduction

-It is the purpose of this article to show that, at least in the case of semiconductors, Eq.~\eqref{eq:TRK} can be obtained purely from the properties of the Bloch eigenfunctions and their momentum matrix elements (MME), and thus is a consequence of the susceptibility being non-singular at $\w=0$.
+The purpose of this article is a fundamentally theoretical one: in the case of semiconductors (where the singularity at $\w=0$ is merely mathematical), Eq.~\eqref{eq:TRK} can be obtained purely from the properties of the Bloch eigenfunctions and their momentum matrix elements (MMEs), and from the condition that the susceptibility has to be non-singular at $\w=0$.
+This approach reinforces a fundamental argument in condensed matter theory: that all physical properties of a material must be rooted in its quantum mechanical state.
 A key step in doing this is to reduce the singular factor to an integral of the effective mass tensor over the Brillouin zone (BZ).
-In doing this, we prefer to avoid the so-called $\bk-$representation, and calculate the MMEs purely from the translation properties of the Bloch eigenstates.
+In doing this, we prefer to avoid the so-called $\bk-$representation, and calculate the MMEs directly from the symmetry properties of the Bloch eigenstates.
+This regularization of $\chil$ is well known but, to the best of our knowledge, its connection to the TRK sum rule has not been sufficiently investigated.

 The rest of the article is organized as follows.
 In Sec.~\ref{sec:normalization} we present the way Bloch wavefunctions are normalized.
 Section~\ref{sec:MMEs} deals with the calculation of the MMEs and the effective mass tensor, in a form suitable for the study of optical properties.
 Our main result, the TRK sum rule from the properties of the Bloch waves is presented in Sec.~\ref{sec:TRK}.
 The conclusions we arrived at are summarized in Sec.~\ref{sec:conclusions}.